 I Was Offered to Go into the EI Program – What Is It?

 Not surprisingly many people lose faith in the system after experiencing such treatment and then are fooled into so-called “early intervention” program which requires them to plead guilty, undergo an anger management program, and then, if the program is successfully completed, get a conditional discharge which is a finding of guilt but not a conviction.
 Many do so to avoid legal fees thinking that discharge is not really a criminal record.
 But guess what I think if I look at your record and see that you received a discharge for assault?
 I think that you were charged with assault, were found guilty, and then granted a discharge.
 So although technically it is not a criminal record, it is clear that you committed a crime.

-Accordingly, my advice to anyone charged with domestic assault or other domestic violence offence is to fight the charges and try to obtain an acquittal.
+Accordingly, my advice to anyone charged with domestic assault or other domestic violence offenses is to fight the charges and try to obtain an acquittal.
 It does happen more often than you think as long as you have an experienced domestic assault lawyer by your side.

 One definite advantage I have over many other domestic assault lawyers is that my practice is not restricted to criminal law.
 I handle family law matters as well and understand the dynamics of the matrimonial process.
 I also know how to use the materials from the matrimonial proceeding in a criminal case to discredit the allegations brought by the complainant.
-In many cases I managed to persuade the Crown Attorney to withdraw the criminal charges based on inconsistent information contained in the family court proceeding.
+In many cases, I managed to persuade the Crown Attorney to withdraw the criminal charges based on inconsistent information contained in the family court proceeding.
 At the same time, I used the discredited criminal complaints to undermine the other side’s position in a matrimonial case.

 Remember, if you fight, you may win or lose but if you give up, you have already lost.
-With help of the experienced domestic assault lawyer you can fight the charges and win but by pleading guilty you foreclose this opportunity.
+With help of the experienced domestic assault lawyer, you can fight the charges and win but by pleading guilty you foreclose this opportunity.